CERTIFICATE II IN PUBLIC SAFETY

 FSA Entry Requirements:

-- USI and Sufficient language, literacy and numeracy skills to complete the course
+- Sufficient language, literacy and numeracy skills to complete the course

 - Fitness to participate declaration (physically demanding course)